pingcap/tidb/docs/design/2023-09-12-grouping-sets.md

 +--------------------------------------+----------+--------------+---------------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 9 rows in set (0.018 sec)
 ```
-Most modern databases with AP functions always include multi-dimensional aggregate analysis.
+Most modern databases with AP functionality always include multi-dimensional aggregate analysis.
 Rollup/Cute are two common syntax forms of them.
-MySQL also provides rollup syntax support after version 8.0, along with the supporting implementation of the grouping function.
-Expand operator can supply underlying data replication, different replica being grouped with different dimensional grouping layout, and consequently outputting different dimensional aggregation results.
+MySQL also provides rollup syntax support after version 8.0, along with supporting implementation of the grouping function.
+Expand operator can supply underlying data replication, data being grouped with different dimensional grouping layout, and consequently outputting different dimensional aggregation results.

 Behind the realization of both phenomena, the essence is the application of grouping sets.
-We discover and analyze the necessary requirements for data replication from different scenarios, replicate the underlying data via building Expand operator consuming grouping sets collected, and polish up the functionality by rewriting the upper aggregation / expression / grouping-function.
+We are going to discover and analyze the necessary requirements for data replication from different scenarios, replicate the underlying data via building Expand operator consuming grouping sets collected, and feedback the grouping function and grouping column related expressions in the upper layer by rewriting.

 ## Detailed Design